simonua/cross-origin-postmessage/README.md

 This is an example of cross-origin postmessaging with a double whitelist to protect both sender and receiver of the message.
 Both side only explicitly accepts messages from a known sender.

+This example can be entirely run on different localhost ports as well.
+Using different DNS entries in the hosts file here just illustrates the concept across domains a bit more clearly.

 Ordinarily, this would use https but I did not want to make this more difficult by adding certs, etc.

+## Browser Support
+1. Chrome - Works
+1. Firefox - Works
+1. Internet Explorer - Works if the iframe is referenced on localhost, not postmessage-iframe.com.

 ## Setup
 1. Add these hosts file entries.
 In Windows, they go into c:\windows\sytem32\drivers\etc\hosts, for example: